AMA Plaza: Mid-2010s to present

 LaSalle Investment Management tentatively offered to buy the building in March 2016, forming a joint venture with the China Investment Corporation (CIC).
 Sources disagree on whether they bid $547 million or $570 million.
 CIC and LaSalle's purchase was not finalized, for reasons that were not publicly reported.
 Beacon Capital Partners acquired the office stories and a nearby 902-space parking garage in September 2016 for $467.5 million.
 The hotel stories were not part of the sale.
 The sale was finalized that October, and Beacon received a $304 million loan to help finance the purchase.
 At the time, the building was 96% occupied.
 After Beacon bought the office stories, it further upgraded the mechanical systems, for which the building received a LEED Gold green building certification.
 Beacon also hired ESI Design to redesign the underutilized plaza, and ESI added Barcelona chairs to attract visitors.
 By the late 2010s (before the COVID-19 pandemic), the building had about 3,000 daily workers on average.

 During the COVID-19 pandemic, the capacity of the building's elevators was severely restricted to enforce social distancing.
 By 2021, AMA Plaza had 27 office tenants who paid $30.7 million annually in rent.
 At the time, the largest tenants were AMA, Latham & Watkins, SmithBucklin, Swanson Martin & Bell, and WeWork.
 That year, Beacon refinanced the building with a $370 million adjustable-rate mortgage loan.
 At the time, the building had two conflicting valuations; the Cook County appraiser valued the building at $483.4 million, while the lenders valued it at $550.5 million.
 The interest rate on the loan increased so much that Beacon's annual loan payment exceeded the building's net income by 2023.
 The loan was scheduled to mature in June 2024, but the maturity date was postponed by one year.
 Soon afterward, the loan was sent to a special servicer, since Beacon had missed a loan payment, and there was a concern that Beacon might default on the loan.

 The lenders moved to foreclose on the building's loan in November 2024, at which point the offices were 84% occupied; at the time, it was one of the largest-ever foreclosure lawsuits initiated in Chicago.
 The same year, AMA extended its lease through 2035, while architecture firm Solomon Cordwell Buenz moved in and renovated one floor.
 By 2025, the office stories were appraised at $208.5 million, a significant decline from their 2022 value.
+The building was placed for sale in June 2026.